FAIR2-for-research-software/FAIR_Code_design/episodes/Why_should_you_care.md

 ## Quizz

 Results of the Quiz in mentimeter slides.
-The question for each code is 'Is this code readable, reusable, maintainable, scalable'?
+The question for each code is 'Is this code readable, reusable, maintainable'?

 ::::::::::::::::::::::::::::::::: challenge

 Code #1:

 ```
-import numpy
+import math
 def process_list(data):
-    return [numpy.sqrt(x) * 2 + 3 for x in data if x * 1.5 < 5]
+    return [math.sqrt(x) * 2 + 3 for x in data if x * 1.5 < 5]

 #Example usage
 input_data = [1, 2, 3, 4, 5, 6]